ifiokjr/wasm_solana/crates/wallet_standard_browser/readme.md

 <br />

-> Utilities and extensions for testing solana in wasm compatible environments.
+> The wasm / browser compatible rust based implementation of the wallet standard.

 <br />